-To the extent that a fund qualifies as a "mutual fund trust", a "registered investment" or a class of a "mutual fund corporation", the securities in such fund will be qualified investments under the Tax Act for trusts governed by registered plans.
+To the extent that a fund qualifies as a "mutual fund trust" or a "registered investment", the securities in such fund will be qualified investments under the Tax Act for trusts governed by registered plans.
 It is intended that units of each of the funds will be qualified investments for registered plans.